Diesel/Heavy Equipment Technologies

 Training Times: 8:30 a.m. to 3:30 p.m., Monday through Friday

 - Demonstrate understanding using the following electronic equipment and functions:

 - Electronic Tablets (I-Pads are used in the program – provided as part of the books and supplies)

 - Understand opening, reading, sending and replying to e-mail.

 - Have a valid e-mail address.

-- Have a basic understanding of computer graphic interfaces
+- Have a thorough understanding of computer graphic interfaces, specifically Windows.

-- Operate diagnostic equipment, scan tools and manufacturer software.
+- Operate and interpret diagnostic equipment, including scan tools utilizing OEM software.